Skip to main content

 • EPA Food Recovery Website

-• Food and Packaging Waste Prevention Tool (xlsm) (March 2014)
+• Food and Packaging Waste Prevention Tool (xlsm) (892.16 KB, March 2014)

 Tracks the amount and reasons specific foods are wasted.

-• Reducing Wasted Food & Packaging: A Guide for Food Services and Restaurants (pdf) (March 2014, EPA-909-K-14-002)
+• Reducing Wasted Food & Packaging: A Guide for Food Services and Restaurants (pdf) (1.28 MB, March 2014, EPA-909-K-14-002)

 Provides guidance on using the prevention tool tracking results to save money and reduce waste.

-• A Guide to Conducting and Analyzing a Food Waste Assessment (pdf) (March 2014, EPA-530-F-15-003)
+• A Guide to Conducting and Analyzing a Food Waste Assessment (pdf) (1.55 MB, March 2014, EPA-530-F-15-003)

 Shows how to do a one-time snapshot wasted food assessment.

-• National Restaurant Association ConServe Program
+• National Restaurant Association Sustainability Expert Exchange Program

 Good Samaritan Act

-The Bill Emerson Good Samaritan Act (PDF) was created to prevent good surplus food from going to waste by protecting donors from liability when donating to charitable organizations.
+The Bill Emerson Good Samaritan Act (pdf) was created to prevent good surplus food from going to waste by protecting donors from liability when donating to charitable organizations.

 Highlights